YatendraPundhir/portfolio/README.md

 ---

-*📍 New Delhi, India · Open to Remote & Global Leadership Opportunities*
+*📍 New Delhi, India · Open to work with you to take organization on next level & Global Leadership Opportunities*

 ---